andrewmcoupe/mira-ds/README.md

 ### Apps and Packages

 - `web`: a [Next.js](https://nextjs.org) app, used as documentation for the design system.
-- `component-library`: the component library, available as an npm package
+- `component-library`: the component library, available as an [npm package](https://www.npmjs.com/package/@mira-ds/design-tokens).
-- `design-tokens`: the design tokens, built with [Style Dictionary](https://amzn.github.io/style-dictionary) and also available as an npm package.
+- `design-tokens`: the design tokens, built with [Style Dictionary](https://amzn.github.io/style-dictionary) and also available as an [npm package](https://www.npmjs.com/package/@mira-ds/components).
 - `config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo